Lima (footballer, born 1942)

-Antônio Lima dos Santos, known as Lima (born 18 January 1942) is a Brazilian former professional footballer.
-Widely known for his versatility, he played mainly as a defensive midfielder, but also acted as a full-back at either sides and as a central defender.
+Antônio Lima dos Santos (18 January 1942 – 3 February 2025), known as Lima, was a Brazilian professional footballer.
+Widely known for his versatility, he played mainly as a defensive midfielder, but also acted as a full-back at either side and as a central defender.

 Club career

 Born in São Sebastião do Paraíso, Minas Gerais, Lima joined Juventus-SP's youth setup at early age and was promoted to the first team in 1959.
 In 1961, already a first-choice, he moved to Santos, becoming a starter at the right-back as the club's midfielder was captain Zito.

 Lima only moved to his original position in 1965, after the arrival of Carlos Alberto Torres.
 He left the club in 1971 after accepting an offer from Jalisco, ending his time at Santos by playing nearly 700 matches and winning every title that a Brazilian club team could win at that time, most notably the Intercontinental Cup of 1962 and 1963; at the latter's final, he trademarked his versatility after playing as a striker.

 In 1974, Lima returned to Brazil and joined Fluminense.
 In the following year, he represented Tampa Bay Rowdies for the final two matches of the 1975 NASL Indoor tournament, and ended his career with Portuguesa Santista.